 Founded in 1942, this theater is one of Mumbai's most famous and prestigious theaters.
 In a city that is home to the Bollywood film industry, theaters like this are the reason that the ancient art of theater still holds its roots strong even after establishment of many advanced ways of storytelling.
 The theater is privately owned by the Kapoor family, a family that has devoted 4 generations to the art of acting and storytelling.
 The best time to visit is around November when they conduct the annual Theater Festival.

 This is probably the only railway station which is listed as a World Heritage Monument.
 It was known as the Victoria terminus initially when it was constructed by the English architect Frederick William Stevens after the reigning queen.
 The construction commenced in 1878 and it took more than 10 years to complete.
 The architecture of the Chhatrapati Shivaji Terminus station is inspired from Italian Gothic architecture as well as that of dome-shaped Mughal buildings.
 No wonder, this creation reflects one of the best examples of railway and civil engineering coming together and is a structure worth a visit.

-There are lots of interesting & fascinating places near Mumbai city for weekend hangout.
+There are lots of interesting & fascinating places near Mumbai city for Weekend Destination.